projectcalico/calico/docs/source/openstack.rst

 - our integration with Canonical's Juju Charms - see :doc:`juju-opens-install`

-In all cases, you just need at least two to three servers to get going (one OpenStack controller, one OpenStack compute node, and for Mirantis Fuel, only, a third node to serve as the Fuel master).
+In all cases, you just need at least two to three servers to get going (one OpenStack controller, one OpenStack compute node and, for Mirantis Fuel, a third node to serve as the Fuel master).

 .. toctree::b